urain39/ebj2/README.md

 ### Why should i use EBJ?

-At least EBJ will save your 33% disk size to store json.
+At least EBJ will save your 33% disk space to store json.
 Also it is very fast.
 (`ebj2` maybe very slow, because it use pure-python, but still usable)